RKal-El/IntroductionToAlgorithms/README.md

 That's it!

-To run jupyter notebook open open cmd/shell and type:
+To run jupyter notebook open cmd/shell and type:
 ```
 jupyter notebook
 ```